Vista Social

 Select Block on the popup window to confirm it.

 What happens when you block someone on TikTok?
-The blocked users can no longer send messages, find your clients’ profiles, or view your videos.
+The blocked users can no longer send messages, find your profile, or view your videos.

-TikTok doesn’t notify users when they’ve been blocked, but they may eventually notice when they can’t view your client’s profile or interact with their content.
+TikTok doesn’t notify users when they’ve been blocked, but they may eventually notice when they can’t view your profile or interact with your content.

-Keeping your clients’ feeds and comments sections free from hateful and negative vibes helps them build stronger relationships with followers and potential customers.
-It can help them open more opportunities to monetize their TikTok content through the TikTok Creativity Program, which already replaced the old creator fund.
+Keeping your feed and comments section free from hateful and negative vibes helps you to build stronger relationships with followers and potential customers.
+It can also help open more opportunities to monetize your TikTok content through the TikTok Creativity Program.

 How to block someone on TikTok using a mobile device